Corruption in Croatia: Global Corruption Barometer-EU

+Corruption Perceptions Index

-Transparency International's 2024 Corruption Perceptions Index scored the country at 47 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Croatia ranked 63rd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was 41.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+Transparency International's 2025 Corruption Perceptions Index scored the country at 47 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Croatia ranked 63rd among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) was 89, the average score was 64 and the worst score was 40.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).
+Since the current version of the Corruption Perceptions Index was introduced in 2012, Croatia's score has fluctuated: its lowest score was 46 in 2012 and its highest scores were 51 in 2015 and 50 in 2022 and 2023.

+Anti‑Corruption and Integrity Outlook

+The Anti‑Corruption and Integrity Outlook analysis carried out in 2026 by the OECD on Croatia found that Croatia exceeded the OECD average for integrity on political financing, conflicts of interest, freedom of information, lobbying, judicial transparency, prosecutorial transparency, and civil service accountability.